 For an older home, it’s a good idea to take that template board and plumb it up next to several other rafters along that same wall, with the base of the template at the marked line for that wall.
 Rafters can sag over time, and it is essential to know if there is any sag in the roof before building the wall.

-If there is a sag, it’s a good idea to measure how much of ahangg at each rafter, noting them down for the necessary adjustment to the cut lengths of each stud.
+If there is a sag, it’s a good idea to measure how much change is at each rafter, noting them down for the necessary adjustment to the cut lengths of each stud.

-To finish the pattern board, lay a framing square or a 2″ x 4″ scrap block against the line scribed on the board and make another line to indicate the top and bottom plate’s thickness.
-Do the same at the top floor bottom plate and end of the template.
+To finish the pattern board, lay a framing square or a 2″ x 4″ scrap block against the line scribed on the board and make another line to indicate the thickness of the top and bottom plates.
+Do the same at the top floor, bottom plate, and end of the template.

-Then cut the template at both of these new lines, creating a board that is the exact length of the studs used to build the knee wall.
+Then, cut the template at both of these new lines, creating a board the exact length of the studs used to build the knee wall.

-When building a knee wall for insulation in an attic, it’s a good idea to match the studs in the attic insulation knee wall up with the existing attic rafter.
-That will make it easier when hanging insulation and finishing sheetrock.
+When building an attic insulation knee wall, it’s a good idea to match the studs in the attic insulation knee wall up with the existing attic rafter.
+That will make it easier to hang insulation and finish sheetrock.
 However, older homes may not have attic rafters every 16″ in the roof and center, so be sure to measure the rafters in the attic.

 Cut the roof studs to length based on the template.
-If the roof is sagging and different length studs will be needed, cut them individually to length, marking them to identify what order they are installed.
-Then use the template to set up a circular or table saw to rip the top plate.
+If the roof is sagging and different-length studs will be needed, cut them individually to length, marking them to identify what order they are installed in.
+Then, use the template to set up a circular or table saw to rip the top plate.

 It needs the same angle cut on it so that when the wall is built, the edge of the top plate will line up with the studs, providing a flat surface for the sheetrock to mount to, as shown in the diagram below.